Closest Pair Queries in Vertical Slabs and Tight Bounds on the Number of Possible Answers: Introduction

 In the \emph{range closest pair problem}, we have to store a given set $S$ of $n$ points in $\R^d$ in a data structure such that queries of the following type can be answered: Given a query range $R$ in $\R^d$, report the closest pair among all points in the set $R \cap S$.

 Many results are known for different classes of query ranges.
 We mention some of the currently best data structures.
 Xue \emph{et al.}~\cite{DBLP:journals/dcg/XueLRJ22} present data structures for the case when $d=2$ and the query ranges are quadrants, halfplanes, or axes-parallel rectangles.
 Again for the case when $d=2$, data structures for query regions that are translates of a fixed shape are given by Xue \emph{et al.}~\cite{translate}.
 Some results in any constant dimension $d \geq 3$ are given by Chan \emph{et al.}~\cite{higherdimension}.
+Xue~\cite{sodaXue19} considers colored point sets, where the goal is to report the closest pair of points with different colors that are inside a query range.
+For constant dimension $d \geq 2$, \cite{sodaXue19} presents data structures for different types of query regions that report $(1+\varepsilon)$-approximations for the closest pair with different colors.
 References to many other data structures can be found in \cite{higherdimension,translate,DBLP:journals/dcg/XueLRJ22}.

 Most of the currently known data structures use super-linear space.
 To the best of our knowledge, linear-sized data structures are known only for the following classes of regions, all in dimension $d=2$: Quadrants and halfplanes~\cite{DBLP:journals/dcg/XueLRJ22}, and translates of a fixed polygon (possibly with holes)~\cite{translate}.
 In all these three cases, the query time is $O(\log n)$.